 With a background in political science, she is glad to enjoy and learn from the splendor of design and beauty at every turn in the gallery.
 You might see her gardening on 10th street or shopping for flowers at USQ Greenmarket.
 When she’s not at the shop, you might catch her doing improv comedy around town, hiking somewhere on Long Island, or cooking up something delicious.

 Karen has been the caretaker and cleaner for BGA since 1997.
 She lovingly tends to our collection and helps things come back to life when they arrive from Europe as well.
 When asked what her favorite thing about the shop, she answered “everything.”
 When she is not at BGA, you can find her tending to her large garden for which she attributes her green thumb to Bernd’s teachings.

 James is our house electrician and handyman.
-He’s been with the shop for over a decade and has a heart of gold.
+He’s been with the shop for over 12 years and has a heart of gold.
 When asked what his favorite thing about work was, he answered that “electrifying things and having the chance to get creative” made him happy.
 In his spare time, you can catch him enthusiastically involved with his family and friends or working on a new short film with his son.